 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) is designed to help you, businesses and nonprofits facing economic hardship during the coronavirus pandemic.
+Visit the Consolidated Appropriations Act page for more up-to-date information on legislation related to charitable provisions and the pandemic.

 Here are a few key provisions of the CARES Act that may affect you and your charitable goals in tax year 2020: